arizonaCameraLab/ASDP_Render_Module/README.md

 The camera is looking out the front of the helicopter (along the +Y axis) with its "up" vector pointing above the helicopter (along the +Z axis) when the orientation is (0,0,0).

-**PoseEstimator:** The pose estimator is a class that estimates the differential pose of the helicopter between two times.
-It provides a description of how the helicopter has moved and rotated between these times in its own local coordinate system.
-It provides a transformation describing how to transform points in the space of the first time parameter into the space of the second time parameter.
+**PoseAdjuster:** This class estimates the differential motion points in helicopter space between two times.
+It moves points according to how the helicopter has moved and rotated between these times in its own local coordinate system.
+It provides a transformation describing how to transform points in the space of the earlier time parameter into the space of the later time parameter.
-If the first time parameter is the expected time of scan-out and the second is the time an image was acquired (an earlier time), then this transformation can be used to transform the vertices of the image representation to remove the effects of the helicopter motion.
+If the second time parameter is the expected time of scan-out and the first is the time an image was acquired (an earlier time), then this transformation can be used to transform the vertices of the image representation to remove the effects of the helicopter motion.